-2.1 AUDIT COMMITTEE
+2.1.
+AUDIT COMMITTEE

-- 2.1.1 In accordance with Standing Orders, the Board of Directors shall formally establish an Audit Committee, with clearly defined and approved terms of reference which include overseeing the process for the appointment of the internal auditors.
-This Committee will provide an independent and objective view of internal financial control and clinical governance arrangements. - (a) Overseeing Internal and External Audit services: - (b) Reviewing systems; - (c) Monitoring compliance with Standing Financial Instructions; - (d) Reviewing schedules of losses and special payments and making recommendations to the Board. - (e) Reviewing the policies and procedures for all work relating to fraud and corruption. - (e) Review of risks - 2.1.2 Where the Audit Committee feel there is evidence of ultra-vires transactions, evidence of improper acts (other than fraud and corruption), or if there are other important matters that the committee wish to raise, the Chair of the Audit Committee should raise the matter at a full meeting of the Board.
+- 2.1.1.
+In accordance with Standing Orders, the Board shall formally establish an Audit Committee, with clearly defined and approved terms of reference which include overseeing the process for the appointment of the internal auditors.
+This Committee will provide an independent and objective view of internal control. - (a).
+Overseeing Internal and External Audit services. - (b).
+Reviewing systems. - (c).
+Monitoring compliance with SFIs. - (d).
+Reviewing schedules of losses and special payments and making recommendations to the Board. - (e).
+Reviewing the policies and procedures for all work relating to fraud and corruption. - (f).
+Review of risk management systems. - 2.1.2.
+Where the Audit Committee feel there is evidence of ultra-vires transactions, evidence of improper acts (other than fraud and corruption), or if there are other important matters that the committee wish to raise, the Chair of the Audit Committee should raise the matter at a full meeting of the Board.

-2.2 FRAUD AND CORRUPTION
+2.2.
+2.2 FRAUD, BRIBERY AND CORRUPTION